tarantool/doc/doc/book/box/authentication.rst

 `cryptographic hash function <https://en.wikipedia.org/wiki/Cryptographic_hash_function>`_ so that, if the password is ‘x’, the stored hash-password is a long string like ‘lL3OvhkIPOKh+Vn9Avlkx69M/Ck=‘.
-When a client connects to a Tarantool server, the server sends a random `salt value <https://en.wikipedia.org/wiki/Salt_%28cryptography%29>`_ which the client must mix with the hashed-password before sending to the server.
+When a client connects to a Tarantool instance, the instance sends a random `salt value <https://en.wikipedia.org/wiki/Salt_%28cryptography%29>`_ which the client must mix with the hashed-password before sending to the instance.
 Thus the original value ‘x’ is never stored anywhere except in the user’s head, and the hashed value is never passed down a network wire except when mixed with a random salt.